+Three studies were included (Bertleff 2009; Lau 1996; Siu 2002).
+The updated literature search of January 2012 did not identify any new studies eligible for inclusion.
 Please see 'Characteristics of included studies'.
 Inclusion criteria were similar for the three included studies: adult patients with a clinical diagnosis of perforated peptic ulcer (as shown by peritoneal irritation, pneumoperitoneum on chest x-ray) made by the attending surgeon.

-Exclusion criteria also were similar for both included studies:
+Exclusion criteria were also similar for the included studies:

-a) previous abdominal surgery;

-b) concomitant bleeding of the ulcer, or gastric outlet obstruction;

-c) intra-operative diagnosis of hollow viscus perforation different from peptic ulcer;

-d) perforated peptic ulcer that required definitive surgery, criteria not reported;

-e) cardiopulmonary severe disease that impeded a long-duration procedure;
+- 1. previous abdominal surgery; - 2. concomitant bleeding of the ulcer, or gastric outlet obstruction; - 3. intraoperative diagnosis of hollow viscus perforation different from peptic ulcer; - 4. perforated peptic ulcer that required definitive surgery, criteria not reported; - 5. cardiopulmonary severe disease that impeded a long-duration surgical procedure;

-f) clinically sealed ulcer by the omentum at the time of surgery (Lau 1996; Siu 2002);
+- 6. clinically sealed ulcer by the omentum at the time of surgery (Lau 1996; Siu 2002); - 7. pregnancy.

-g) pregnancy.